 You can then apply any customization.
 Click here to learn more about drilldown configuration.

 KPIs should be readily recognizable and provide information at a glance.
-Although it is not necessary, it is suggested that you label your KPIs in accordance with value thresholds.
+Although it is not necessary, we suggest specifying a unit as KPI suffix (e.g. hours, days, etc.) to let users know what the KPI is about.

 Document the KPI